karlvr/openapi-generator-plus/README.md

 npx openapi-generator-plus [-c <config file>] [-o <output dir>] [-g <generator template name or path>] [<path or url to api spec>]
 ```

-You can also use a config file, which can also contain more advanced options to control the generated output:
+You can also use a config file, which contains more advanced options to control the generated output:

 ```shell
 npx openapi-generator-plus -c <config file>